JuChunHuang/MultilaneNaschModel/README.md

-# This is the final project of 02-601 Programming for Scientists.
+# Final project of 02-601 Programming for Scientists.